jundalisay/spblist/content/en/research/other/alien/essassani/definitions.md

 ---
 title: "Definitions by the Essassani"
 weight: 100
-image: "/photos/physics/quasar.jpg"
+image: "/photos/handshake.jpg"
-description: "Definitions by the Essassani"
+description: "Definitions are important to the Essassani because these make up the components of your beliefs and therefore your reality"
 ---

+Definitions are very important to the Essassani because these make up the components of your beliefs and belief-systems, and therefore your reality.

 Word | Definition